 If the tenancy is accepted, you will almost always need to pay a deposit and the first month’s rent in advance before moving in.
 There may also be a charge from the agent.
 This can be an administrative charge for preparing the tenancy agreement, making an inventory (a list of furniture and furnishings in the property), and for phone calls, postage, and other costs of setting up a tenancy agreement (note that it is not legal to charge this in Scotland).

 The landlord or agency may ask for a “holding deposit”, while your references are checked and the tenancy agreement is drawn up, and the property should not be offered to anyone else while these things are being done.
+However, sometimes a property is marketed by more than one estate agent and despite you paying for it to be “reserved”, someone else might still beat you to it.
 Once the tenancy agreement is signed, the holding deposit must be deducted from the deposit that is charged to cover the full period of the tenancy.
 Holding deposits cannot usually be repaid if you decide not to move in, but should be repaid if the landlord or agent decides not to offer the tenancy for some reason.

 What information will landlords or agents need